-I have advised seven Ph.D. and eighteen M.S. thesis students to graduation, and am currently advising one PhD student and three MS thesis students.
-These students collectively have published more than twenty refereed journal articles and more than thirty refereed conference papers under my direction.
-Two of my PhD graduates (Qin and Zhou) are in tenure track positions at research universities (University of Wisconsin at Milwaukee and Dalian Institute of Technology), and another works in research at Federal Highway Administration (Chen).
+I have advised 8 Ph.D. and 19 M.S. thesis students to graduation, and am currently advising one MS thesis student.
+These students collectively have published more than sixty refereed journal articles and conference papers under my direction.
+Two of my PhD graduates (Qin and Zhou) are in tenure track positions at research universities (University of Wisconsin at Milwaukee and Dalian Institute of Technology), and two others works in research positions, at Federal Highway Administration (Chen) and the Connecticut Transportation Safety Research Center (Wang).